msroumi/Commercial-Sales-Profitability-Suite/README.md

 * Identify the **top 20% of products** driving 80% of profits.
 * Monitor **Year-over-Year (YoY) Growth** with time-intelligence functions.
 * Simulate **Pricing Scenarios** to aid in Q4 budgeting strategies.
 ---

+## 📂 Dataset

+This project uses a **public Superstore sales dataset** commonly used for retail analytics and profitability analysis.

+- **Source:** Public / Open dataset
+- **Format:** CSV
+- **Granularity:** Transaction-level sales data
+- **Records:** ~10,000 rows
+- **Main Fields:**
+  - Order Date
+  - Product ID / Product Name
+  - Customer ID
+  - Sales
+  - Profit
+  - Discount
+  - Region / City / State

+The raw dataset is available in the repository under name `Superstore.csv` and is intentionally kept **unaltered** to demonstrate the full data transformation and modeling process in Power BI.
+---

 ## 🛠 Technical Architecture